Who Needs a Sask Boat License?

 Additionally, to operate a personal watercraft like a jet ski, you must be at least 16 years old.

-How to Obtain a Sask Boat License
+How to Get a Sask Boat License

 The fastest and easiest way to get a Sask boat license is to take a boater education and safety course approved by Transport Canada.
 You can choose from online and in-person options like BOATERexam.